NRC online data in Assam goes missing

 "The data have vanished especially when appeals process has not even started due to the go-slow attitude adopted by the NRC Authority.
 There is, therefore, ample scope to suspect that the disappearance of online data is a mala fide act and is prima facie a deliberate violation of the directive issued by the Hon'ble Supreme Court," Saikia also wrote in his letter.

-Officials at the NRC office however said that the data should be back in a few days.
+Officials at the NRC office, however, said that the data should be back in a few days.
 The data was stored in the cloud storage and since the service period expired and the renewal of the subscription was not done following the transfer of former coordinator Prateek Hajela, the data is missing.
 The new coordinator would undertake the renewal process, following which the data will be back, the official also said.